codebar/tutorials/js/lesson1/tutorial.md

 b = 2;
 ```

 Notice that you don't have `var` this time.
-If you just have a
+If you have a
 variable name, an equals sign, and an expression, then this is a
 **variable assignment**, which changes the value of a variable that
 you defined earlier.